 ARMI Ambassadors will play a vital role in representing the Institute at local and international events and functions, speaking about the Institute’s work and the importance of the research program.
-ARMI Ambassadors work closely with the Director and ARMILAB Board members in being active in raising awareness of the need for supporting ARMI’s research program.
+ARMI Ambassadors work closely with the Director, the Executive and the Leadership Advisory Board to communicate ARMI’s mission to discover and translate regenerative medicine.

 Ambassadors